renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 99: } // namespace unittest
 ```

-- Line 62-64: The member variables `m_head` and `m_tail` store the pointer to the first and last test in the fixture
+- Line 62-64: The member variables `m_head` and `m_tail` store the pointer to the first and last test in the fixture.
+These are used to iterate over the tests
 - Line 66: The member variable `m_next` is the pointer to the next test fixture.
 Again, test fixtures are stored in linked list
 - Line 68: The member variable `m_fixtureName` holds the name of the test fixture
 - Line 71: We remove the default constructor